 The best vintages of Clos du Mont Olivet are: 2016, 2015, 2012, 2010, 2009, 2007, 2005, 2001, 2000, 1998 and 1990.

-Clos Mont Olivet produces 3 red Chateauneuf du Pape wines and one Chateauneuf du Pape Blanc.
+Clos Mont Olivet produces 3 red Chateauneuf du Pape wines and 1 Chateauneuf du Pape Blanc.

-Clos du Mont Olivet also produces a white Chateauneuf du Pape wine that is made from a blend of various portions of blend of Grenache Blanc, Clairette, Roussanne, Picpoul, Picardan and Bourboulenc.
+Clos du Mont Olivet Chateauneuf du Pape Blanc is made from a blend of various portions of blend of Grenache Blanc, Clairette, Roussanne, Picpoul, Picardan and Bourboulenc.
 80% of the wine is aged in 80% in stainless steel tanks and the remaining 20% is aged in French oak barrels.

-Serving and Decanting Clos du Mont Olivet with Wine, Food Pairing Tips
+Serving Clos du Mont Olivet with Wine, Food Pairing Tips

 The white wine of Clos du Mont Olivet is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.